Adamouization/Breast-Cancer-Detection-Mammogram-Deep-Learning-Publication/README.md

 # Breast Cancer Detection in Mammograms Using Deep Learning Techniques

-Publication of "A Divide and Conquor Approach to Maximise Deep Learning Mammography Classification Accuracies".
+Publication repository of "A Divide and Conquor Approach to Maximise Deep Learning Mammography Classification Accuracies".

 ## Abstract